11 Mukhi Rudraksha — Benefits, Price & Complete Guide

 Mukhi Line Verification

 Count exactly eleven distinct, continuous lines running from the Brahma (top) to the Vishnu (bottom) point.
-Each line must be unbroken — no branching, no merging, no interruption.
+Each line must be unbroken, with no branching, merging, or interruption.
 Use a magnifying glass and rotate the bead slowly, counting each line individually.
-Mark each counted line with a small dot of removable ink if necessary to avoid double-counting or missing a line.
-Between each pair of adjacent Mukhi lines, there must be a natural thorn or segment — this segmentation is a key authenticity marker that cannot be convincingly replicated in fakes.
+Mark each counted line with a small dot of removable ink if needed to avoid double-counting or missing a line.
+Between each pair of adjacent Mukhi lines, there must be a natural thorn or segment.
+This segmentation is a key authenticity marker that cannot be convincingly faked.

 Common Fraud Patterns

-- Modified lower Mukhi beads: Dishonest sellers sometimes carve additional lines into 8, 9, or 10 Mukhi beads to create the appearance of 11 lines.
-The carved lines will appear shallower, more uniform, and more recently cut than the natural lines.
-Under magnification, natural lines have organic irregularity — carved lines are suspiciously consistent.
+- Modified lower Mukhi beads: Dishonest sellers sometimes carve extra lines into 8, 9, or 10 Mukhi beads to create the look of 11 lines.
+The carved lines appear shallower, more uniform, and more recently cut than the natural lines.
+Under magnification, natural lines have organic irregularity, while carved lines are suspiciously consistent.

 - Bhardwaj berry substitution: Non-Rudraksha seeds with artificial markings.
 These fail the water test (they float) and lack the natural thorn structure between Mukhi lines.